 Drivers are responsible for making sure their vehicle fits in the available space.
 This includes the space between driveways, which may be too small for parking.
-If a vehicle is parked across any section of a driveway, contact Council and request enforcement.
+If a vehicle is parked across any section of a driveway on the road, contact Council and request enforcement.
 If this problem occurs regularly, please complete the Parking Issue Register and return it to Council to assess the most effective solution.

-If a car is parked across a driveway, preventing access, on a yellow line or disobeying official parking signs, contact Council to request enforcement.
+If a car is parked across a driveway, preventing access, on a yellow line, disobeying official parking signs or not parked in accordance with the Road Rules, contact Council to request enforcement.

 All motorists must leave at least three metres of clear roadway beside their vehicle.
 This allows large vehicles, such as waste collection vehicles, to access local streets.
 If the waste collector cannot access bin with the mechanical arm due to vehicles parked along the street, the bins will be emptied manually.

 Find out more about Council's rubbish collections, including what to do if your bin has not been collected.